farahnini/gene-prediction-model/README.md

 # Genome Annotation Model

-A deep learning model for genome annotation, trained on diverse species to predict functional elements in DNA sequences.
+A deep learning model for genome annotation using DNA-BERT architecture, trained on diverse species to predict functional elements in DNA sequences (Non-coding, Coding, Regulatory regions).

 ## Quick Start